 Several concerns have been raised with the applicant's proposal to use part of the property's rear garden curtilage for outdoor seating in connection with the café.
 On the issue of outdoor seating, officers are aware that the applicant has placed three tables with twelve chairs on the hardstanding immediately to the rear of the building.
 Despite being advised that planning permission would be required to provide outdoor seating the applicant has on occasion allowed customers to use this area.
-Following discussions with officers, the applicant has submitted an application seeking the provision of outdoor seating to the immediate rear of the café.
-As the planning merits of the outdoor seating is being considered under a separate application, any comments raised regarding the outdoor seating under this Section 73 application should be disregarded.
+Following discussions with officers, the applicant has submitted an application seeking the provision of outdoor seating is being considered under a separate application, any comments raised regarding the outdoor seating the a neighbouring property garden curtilage (17b Lump Lane).
+At the time of officers' site visit, this land was being used for storage by the applicant.

 Other concerns raised by some of the complainants relate to the land to the side of No. 178.
-They are concerned that this land, which is not within the ownership of the applicant has been effectively 'claimed' by the applicant and has been enclosed by 1m high timber fence/gates at either end; one to Main Street and the other to the south western corner of a neighbouring property garden curtilage (17b Lump Lane).
-At the time of officers' site visit, this land was being used for storage by the applicant.
+They are concerned that this land, which is not within the ownership of the applicant has been effectively 'claimed' by the applicant and has been enclosed by 1m high timber fence/gates at either end; one to Main Street and the other to the south western corner of